Recovering Preferences from Finite Data: Main results

 \newlist{condstat}{enumerate}{1} \setlist[condstat]{label=\scshape Assumption \arabic*'.~~, ref=(\arabic*'), wide=25pt,widest=99,leftmargin=*}

-Assumptions~\ref{cond:1} and~\ref{cond:2} on the preference environment remain unchanged.
+For a statistical preference model $(X,\P,\la,q)$, we shall need three assumptions.
+Assumptions~\ref{cond:1} and~\ref{cond:2} on the preference environment $(X,\P)$ remain unchanged.
 In particular, we continue to assume that the preferences under consideration are locally strict, local strictness being the key unifying property between the revealed and statistical preference models.

 We think of Assumption~\ref{cond:3S}, below, as the analog of Assumption~\ref{cond:3} for randomized experiments.
-Its main requirement is that the sampling distribution have full support, so as to sample thoroughly the space of binary decision problems.\footnote{Full support means that there is no proper closed subset of the sample space that has probability 1.} Full support can be relaxed for preferences that are identified on a proper subset of $X$ (as we do in Section~\ref{ssec:commodity-spaces}).
-Assumption~\ref{cond:3S} also requires that we almost never draw a decision problem that makes the subject indifferent, to help prevent incorrect inferences under indifference.
-With locally strict preferences, this property is commonly satisfied by diffuse distributions.
+Its main import is that we almost never draw a decision problem that makes the subject indifferent.
+It also imposes that the sampling distribution have full support.\footnote{Full support means that there is no proper closed subset of the sample space that has probability 1.} Analogously to Assumption~\ref{cond:3}, this ensures that enough binary choice problems are probed.
+Full support can be relaxed for preferences that are identified on a proper subset of $X$ (as we do in Section~\ref{subsec:Commodity spaces}).